Support for PTSD and Trauma in Arlington, Virginia

 • Severe illness or hospitalization

-• Witnessing abuse of a parent or caregiver
+• Witnessing ongoing abuse of a parent or caregiver

 • Chronic illness